The Quiet Girl: Release

 The Quiet Girl premiered at the Berlinale on 11 February 2022.
-It won a Crystal Bear from the Generation Kplus International Jury for Best Film and received a special mention from the children's jury.
+It won the Grand Prix from the Generation Kplus International Jury for Best Film and received a special mention from the children's jury.
 The jury stated that "It is a film with a delicate story full of details about childhood, grief, parenthood and rebuilding a family.
 The very strong narrative is combined with a stunning cinematography.
 The sound and the images create a unique atmosphere."

 It was also shown at the 2022 Dublin International Film Festival on 23 February, and at the Glasgow Film Festival in March 2022.
 It went on general release in Ireland on 12 May 2022.
 It was also selected for the 'World Cinema' section of 27th Busan International Film Festival to be screened in October 2022.

 Reception

+Box office

-It broke box office records for the opening weekend of an Irish-language film and became the highest-grossing Irish-language film of all time.
+It broke box office records for the opening weekend of an Irish-language film and became the highest-grossing Irish-language film of all time, dethroning Arracht, released in 2021, that ended its run with €164,000.

+Critical response

-On Rotten Tomatoes the film has a 96% approval rating based on reviews from 97 critics, with an average rating of 8.7/10.
+On Rotten Tomatoes the film has a 97% approval rating based on reviews from 146 critics, with an average rating of 8.7/10.
 The website's consensus reads, "A remarkable debut for writer-director Colm Bairéad, The Quiet Girl offers a deceptively simple reminder that the smallest stories can leave a large emotional impact."
-On Metacritic the film has a weighted average score of 88 out of 100 based on 24 critic reviews, indicating "universal acclaim".
+On Metacritic the film has a weighted average score of 89 out of 100 based on 29 critic reviews, indicating "universal acclaim".

 Accolades

-The Quiet Girl received 11 nominations at the 18th Irish Film & Television Awards (IFTAs) in March 2022, and won in seven categories.
-The film was the first Irish-language film to showcase at the Berlin Film Festival and win the Best Film award at IFTAs.
+The Quiet Girl received 10 nominations at the 18th Irish Film & Television Awards (IFTAs) in March 2022, and won in seven categories.
+The film was the first Irish-language film to showcase at the Berlin Film Festival and win the Best Film award at the IFTAs.
 In December 2022 the film became the first Irish-language film to be shortlisted for an Oscar in the Best International Feature Film category.

 On 24 January 2023, the film was nominated for the Academy Award for Best International Feature Film at the 95th Academy Awards, becoming the first Irish film to be nominated in the category's history.